Seekatar/seekatar.github.io/_posts/2022-09-04-unloading-assemblies.md

 ![two libBs loaded](/assets/images/2022-09-04-2libB.png)

-Pressing `d` to dump the context, we see it loaded into different ones.
-Attempting to load `libB` into a context twice, will throw an exception.
+Pressing `d` to dump the contexts, we see it loaded libB into two different contexts.
+Attempting to load an assembly into a context twice will throw an exception.

 ```text
 d pressed